-Risks relating to finance Credit rating SES' credit rating can be affected by a number of factors, including a change in its financial policy, a deterioration of its financial credit metrics, a downgrade in the rating agencies' assessment of the business risk profile or a change in rating methodology.
+I III/AITOE KIOKO Credit rating SES' credit rating can be affected by a number of factors, including a change in its financial policy, a deterioration of its financial credit metrics, a downgrade in the rating agencies' assessment of the business risk profile or a change in rating methodology.
 A change in SES' credit rating could affect the cost and terms of its newly issued debt, as well as its ability to raise financing.
-SES' policy is to attain and retain a stable investment grade rating with two of the international reputed Credit Rating Agencies (currently Standard & Poor's and Moody's). Тах SES is subject to taxation in multiple jurisdictions and may become subject to unforeseen material tax claims, including late payment interest and / or penalties, and in some cases retroactive tax assessments.
+SES' policy is to attain and retain a stable investment grade rating with two of the international reputable credit rating agencies (currently Fitch and Moody's). Тах SES is subject to taxation in multiple jurisdictions and may become subject to unforeseen material tax claims, including late payment interest and/or penalties, and in some cases retroactive tax assessments.
 SES has implemented a tax risk mitigation charter based on, among other things, a framework of tax opinions for the financially material positions taken, transfer pricing policies, and procedures for accurate tax compliance in all jurisdictions.
 Asset impairment SES' intangible assets, satellites and ground segment assets are valued at historic cost less amortisation, depreciation and accumulated impairment charges.
 The resulting carrying values are validated each year through impairment testing procedures where they are compared to the discounted present value of the future cash flows expected to be derived from the asset.
-Where future assumptions for a specific asset, as set out in the approved Business Plan, become less favourable, or the discount rates applied to the future cash flows increase, then this may result in the need for material asset impairment charges.
-Foreign exchange SES' reported financial performance can be impacted by movements in the Euro / U.S. dollar exchange rate, as SES has significant operations, cash flows, assets and liabilities that are denominated in the U.S. dollar, whereby the Group's reporting currency is the Euro.
+Where future assumptions for a specific asset, as set out in the approved Business Plan, become less favourable, or the discount rates - or perpetual growth rate assumptions - applied to the future cash flows change, then this may result in the need for material asset impairment charges.
+Foreign exchange SES' reported financial performance can be impacted by movements in the Euro / U.S. dollar exchange rate, as SES has significant operations, cash flows, assets and liabilities that are denominated in the U.S. dollar whereby the Group's reporting currency is the Euro.
 To mitigate this exposure, SES may enter into forward foreign exchange or similar derivative contracts to hedge underlying foreign exchange exposures.
-Further details are provided in >> Note 18 to the consolidated financial statements.
+Further details are provided in >> Note 19 to the consolidated financial statements.
 Interest rate SES' exposure to the risk of changes in market interest rates relates primarily to SES' floating rate borrowings as well as the renewal of its fixed rate borrowings.
 SES carefully monitors and adjusts the mix between fixed and floating rate debt from time to time, responding to market conditions.
 Interest rate derivatives may be used to manage the interest rate risk.
-Further details are provided in >> Note 18 to the consolidated financial statements.
+Further details are provided in >> Note 19 to the consolidated financial statements.
+Key customer loss Bankruptcy and customer consolidation, amongst other reasons, can potentially result in loss of customers, non-renewals or reduction in the demand for services.
+SES aims for long contract terms with key customers based on strong relationships.
+Customer credit Failure by customers to fulfil payment obligations is a possibility.
+Credit risk may increase as SES and/or its customers increase dependency on revenues in emerging markets where credit risk may be higher.
+This risk is mitigated through a customer credit policy including credit checks, deposits or other forms of security, payment monitoring and credit insurance where possible.
+Further details are provided in >> Note 19 to the consolidated financial statements.